ph101pp/js-objct/readme.md

 ## About
-_Objct_ has originally been developed for visual programming in ThreeJS where independent instances of modules were essential.
+_Objct_ has originally been developed for visual programming in ThreeJS where independent instances of modules were essential to keep my molecules from interfering with each other.
 The task of creating, combining and instanciating modules/objects while preserving all necessary closures to keep them separate quickly became complex and tedious.
 I needed a solid and easy to use solution which was the birth of this library.
-Since then _Objct_ proven to be invaluable in multiple projects and was constantly improved which turned out to be very educational.
+Since then _Objct_ has proven to be invaluable in multiple projects and has constantly been improved and reduced to the max with each new usecase.

 ## Features